BIOS in Stone Fruit

 Project Info

-We are kicking off the BIOS in Stone Fruit project in collaboration with UC Cooperative Extension to advance the adoption of sustainable pest management (SPM) practices in stone fruit orchards.
+The BIOS in Stone Fruit project is a collaboration between CAFF, UC Cooperative Extension, growers, and advisors, aiming to advance the adoption of sustainable pest management (SPM) practices in stone fruit orchards.

 As part of this project, we will: